Food Relationship

 Chocolate cravings

-Often associated with hormonal and period cravings, as one of the foods for comfort around the time of the month.
-Interestingly, chocolate cravings can also signal magnesium deficiency, so it may be a good idea to eat magnesium-rich foods or supplement.
-Also, when you crave chocolate, opt-in for magnesium-rich dark chocolate.
+Often associated with hormonal and period cravings, as one of the comfort foods for the time of the month.
+Interestingly, chocolate cravings can also signal magnesium deficiency, so it may be a good idea to eat magnesium-rich foods or supplement alongside.
+When you crave chocolate, try to opt-in for a magnesium-rich dark chocolate.
 That way you may have less dairy and sugar and reduce further cravings.

 “Junk Food” Cravings

-Fast foods or ultra-processed foods are packed with additives, flavourings and colourings that increase the palatability of foods.
-Additionally, these are foods that are fast for the body to process, so it may arise when your blood sugar levels are low and want a quick pick-me-up.
+Fast foods or ultra-processed foods are packed with additives, flavourings and colourings that increase the palatability of those foods.
+Additionally, the body processes these foods quickly, so these cravings may come when your blood sugar levels plummet and you need a quick pick-me-up.
+These foods are seen by scientists as damaging to our health, addictive and foods that should have increased regulations (while they do NOT right now).

 These cravings are often triggered by the brain’s reward system.
 It associates these highly palatable foods with pleasure and comfort.
 Yet, the continued search for the feeling creates a lack of pleasure with non-processed foods.
 This can create habitual and emotional cravings.